 Acquisition, financing and other third party costs.
 The Company incurs transaction costs related to acquisition and potential acquisition opportunities, such as legal, accounting, and other third party advisory fees.
 The Company may also incur third-party costs, such as legal, banking, communications, proxy solicitation, and other third party advisory fees in connection with engagements by activist investors or unsolicited acquisition offers.
 Although we may incur such third-party costs and other related charges and adjustments, it is not indicative that any transaction will be consummated.
-Additionally, the Company incurs unused revolver and bank fees associated with maintaining its credit facility.
+Additionally, the Company incurs unused revolver and bank fees associated with maintaining its credit facility as well as non-cash financing expenses associated with obtaining its credit facility.
 Management believes these items are outside the normal operations of the Company's business and are not indicative of ongoing operating results.